 You can buy more shares in your home after you become the owner.
-This is known as ‘staircasing’.
+Buying more shares is known as ‘staircasing’.
 When you buy more shares, you’ll pay less rent.
-This is because the amount of rent you pay is based on the landlord’s share.
+The payment reduction is because your rent is based on the landlord’s share.

-You’ll need to pay for a valuation by a surveyor who is registered with the Royal Institution of Chartered Surveyors (RICS) This is because the cost of your new share will depend on how much your home is worth when you want to buy the share.
+You’ll need to pay for a valuation by a registered surveyor with the Royal Institution of Chartered Surveyors (RICS) because the cost of your new share will depend on how much your home is worth when you want to buy the share.

-If you decide to buy more shares, you must buy them within 3 months of the valuation date, or the home will need to be revalued.
+If you decide to buy more shares, you must buy them within three months of the valuation date, or the home will need to be revalued.

-If you need legal advice when you buy a share, you must pay your own legal fees.
-If you borrow money to pay for additional shares, you will need a legal adviser.
+You must pay your legal fees if you need legal advice when you buy a share.
+You will also need a legal adviser if you borrow money to pay for additional shares.

 Getting mortgage advice

-They offer advice on what you can afford, and importantly sustain, as well as the many products and offers available.
+They offer advice on what you can afford and, importantly, sustain, as well as the many products and offers available.
 They also confirm what homes are affordable and the level of share you could purchase in your home.

 Not ready to speak with a mortgage broker?
 You can try our mortgage calculator to get an indication of monthly costs.